Azure/bicep-registry-modules/avm/res/service-bus/namespace/README.md

 ### Parameter: `topics.maxMessageSizeInKilobytes`

 Maximum size (in KB) of the message payload that can be accepted by the topic.
 This property is only used in Premium today and default is 1024.
+This property is only used if the `service-bus/namespace` sku is Premium.

 - Required: No
 - Type: int

 ### Parameter: `topics.maxSizeInMegabytes`

-The maximum size in megabytes.
+The maximum size of the topic in megabytes, which is the size of memory allocated for the topic.
+Default is 1024.

 - Required: No
 - Type: int